ktzanev/venir-labopp/en.md

 [![metro-m2]{:.map title="Map how to come from the metro to the M2 building"}][metro-m2]

-Walk along the subway (skytrain here) towards (south) to the next station ("4 Cantons") until you reach on your left the large cylindrical building under construction (the University Library).
+Walk along the metro (skytrain here) towards (south) to the next station ("4 Cantons") until you reach on your left the large cylindrical building under construction (the University Library).
 At this point you should see on your right the M1 building, recognizable by the large radio transmission antenna on its roof.

 ## Paul Painlevé lab and the Math department
 {: #lille-l }